Are you looking for a great combination air & magnetic rowing machine?

 Build Quality

 The Spirit CRW800 Rower is considered a commercial-grade rowing machine.
-The frame is constructed from high-strength steel with a durable powder-coat paint.
+The frame is constructed from high-strength steel with durable powder-coat paint.

 The powder-coat paint ensures the paint won’t chip, wear away, or rust over time.